yguitton/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 ## From your computer

-This works well for small files because web browser do not like lengthy file transfers:
+This works well for small files because web browser do not work well with for big files:

 {% include _includes/youtube.html id="FFCDx1rMGAQ" title="Uploading data from your computer" %}